-The first set of reactions reflect your victim mentality and your avoidance of responsibility.
+The first set of reactions reflects your victim mentality and your avoidance of responsibility.
 You are stuck.
 That may seem like bad news to you, but it’s only bad news if you choose to stay stuck in that mindset.
 Being stuck keeps you living an adequate or ambivalent life.
 Do you want more for yourself?

 The second set of reactions reflects a growth mindset and your acceptance of responsibility.
 You are growing.
 That mindset takes constant vigilance to maintain, and it’s well worth it.
 Growing keeps you living an excellent or engaged life.
 Isn’t that what you want for yourself?

 You see others when they are stuck — being victims — and blaming the world for the situation not being fair or right, don’t you?
 Do you see people rail about deer that jump in front of them, or getting stopped by every red light in town?
 Victims.
 Angry that their flight is delayed?
 Victims.
 Enraged because the weather is wrong for the activity they had planned?
 Victims.